How to look for records of... Merchant trade records: port books 1565-1799

-There is an index of ships, merchants and passengers to the American colonies whose names are recorded in the port books (mainly those of London and Bristol) for 1618-1668 available at The National Archives in Kew.
+There is an index of Ships, Merchants and Passengers to the American Colonies, 1618-1668 which includes names taken from port books (mainly those of London and Bristol).

-Exchequer records in E 122 contain details of duties paid at particular ports.
-They also include some accounts after 1565 and some subsidiary accounting documents (including cockets) into the 19th century.
+Particulars of customs accounts in E 122 contain details of duties paid at particular ports and subsidiary accounting documents (including cockets).

-The record descriptions include the name of the port and sometimes the names of customs officials, merchants and goods.
+Search E 122 using the name of the port.
+Records include names of customs officials, merchants and details of goods.
 They are dated by regnal year.